pkasemir/find-the-command/README.md

 For example:

-	source /usr/share/doc/find-the-command/ftc quiet su
+	source /usr/share/doc/find-the-command/ftc.zsh quiet su

-It is also necessary to create pacman files database:
+Searching for commands requires pacman or pkgfile files database.
+This is detected automatically by the find-the-command functions and will ask you to update when it is necessary.
+If you wish to run the command manually

 	# pacman -Fy
+	# pkgfile --update

-There is also systemd timer included to update pacman files database on daily basis, so you don't need to worry about it, just run once the following:
+There is also systemd timer included to update pacman files database on daily basis, so you are less likely to need to update it manually, just run once the following:

 	# systemctl enable pacman-files.timer

+Similarly, if using pkgfile you can enable the pkgfile update timer with:

+	# systemctl enable pkgfile-update.timer

 ## Screenshots
 ![Screenshot](http://i.imgur.com/fFPqn7i.png)